krishaamer/green-filter-research/research/literature/ai.md

 -   What is Personalized AI?

-Guidelines for Human-AI interaction

--   Microsoft’s Co-Founder Bill Gates predicted in 1982 *“personal agents that help us get a variety of tasks”* (@billgatesBillGatesNext1982).
+-   Microsoft’s Co-Founder Bill Gates predicted in 1982 *“personal agents that help us get a variety of tasks”*

--   It was MS that introduced the first widely available personal assistant inside Word software, called Clippy.
-Microsoft’s Clippy was among the first assistants to reach mainstream adoption, helping users not yet accustomed to working on a computer -
+    \[@billgatesBillGatesNext1982\] and it was MS that introduced the first widely available personal assistant inside Word software, called Clippy, in 1996.
+Microsoft’s Clippy was among the first assistants to reach mainstream adoption, helping users not yet accustomed to working on a computer \[@tashkeunemanWeLoveHate2022\].
-    @tashkeunemanWeLoveHate2022.
+    Nonetheless, it was in many ways useless and intrusive.
+With the advent of ChatGPT, the story of Clippy has new relevance as part of the history of AI Assistants. @benjamincassidyTwistedLifeClippy2022
+    and @abigailcainLifeDeathMicrosoft2017 illustrate beautifully the

--   “We love to hate Clippy — but what if Clippy was right?”
+    story of Clippy and @tashkeunemanWeLoveHate2022 ask poignantly: “We love to hate Clippy — but what if Clippy was right?”
-    @tashkeunemanWeLoveHate2022 and @abigailcainLifeDeathMicrosoft2017

--   @benjamincassidyTwistedLifeClippy2022 the story of Clippy
+-   Many large corporations have released guidelines for Human-AI interaction. @mikaelerikssonbjorlingUXDesignAI Ericcson AI UX.

+-   @googleOurPrinciplesGoogle outlines Google’s 7 AI Principles and provides Google’s UX for AI library \[@joshlovejoyUXAI\].
+In
+    @designportlandHumansHaveFinal2018, Lovejoy, lead UX designer at
+    Google’s people-centric AI systems department (PAIR), reminds us that while AI offers need tools, user experience design needs to remain human-centered - while AI can find patterns and offer suggestions, humans should always have the final say.

--   Microsoft provides guidelines for Human-AI interaction (@li2022assessing; @amershiGuidelinesHumanAIInteraction2019) which provides useful heuristics categorized by context and time
+-   Microsoft provides guidelines for Human-AI interaction (@li2022assessing; @amershiGuidelinesHumanAIInteraction2019) which provides useful heuristics categorized by context and time.

 | №   | Context            |     |     |
 |-----|--------------------|-----|-----|